Bees are important pollinators you want to bring to your backyard, and are an essential ingredient to any successful vege garden!

-Now the plight of the bee has come to the fore, with numbers dwindling all over the country, gardeners are being urged to think carefully about encouraging bees back into the garden by planting flowers and plants which provide food and shelter for them.
-Also gardeners are being educated about excessive use of sprays and chemicals which often inadvertently kill bees and their communities.
-Alternatives are available; choose either bee friendly insect sprays to treat crops, or eliminate pesticide use all together.
+With bee population numbers dwindling all over the country, gardeners are being urged to think carefully about encouraging bees back into the garden by planting flowers and plants which provide food and shelter for them.

 Honey bees and bumble bees are the two most prominent kinds in New Zealand gardens.
 Bees feed on the nectar produced by flowers, and while they are busy extracting the nectar, pollen sticks to their legs or bodies and rubs off onto other flowers as the bees move from one flower to another, resulting in fertilisation.
 This is a vital process to ensure fruit, crops and seeds are produced.

 It’s particularly important for some crops such as tomatoes, beans and cucurbits (cucumber, pumpkins, watermelon) to have the help of bees for pollination.
 Lack of bees is a common reason for crop failure among these crops.